8dcc/nDownloader/README.md

 # nDownloader
 Nothing to see here again...
 Now optimized.
 It is a python script that downloads lots of hentai images based on random ids from [nhentai](https://nhentai.net).

-With `nDownloder.py`, it writes one line per request.
+* With `nDownloder.py`, it writes one line per request.
 Use `nDownloader_clean.py` for a much cleaner look.
+* To download a single id, use [`nCustom/nCustom.py`](https://github.com/r4v10l1/nDownloader/blob/main/nCustom/nCustom.py).
+You can use the image id (7 digits) or the sauce (6 digits).

 #